cozygene/glint/docs/source/input.rst

 **--covarfile**

-Path to a tab-delimited file of samples by covariates matrix.
+Path to a file containing samples by covariates matrix.
 The first row may be a row of headers - "ID" followed by the names of the covariates, and the first column should include sample identifiers.
 If a row of headers is not provided then GLINT will automatically generate a name for each covariate.
+The file can be either tab-delimited, comma-delimited or space-delimited.

 For example, adding the following to your GLINT command::